Abortion in New Zealand: Safe access zone legislation

 On 10 March 2021, a private members bill, the Contraception, Sterilisation, and Abortion (Safe Areas) Amendment Bill was introduced into the New Zealand Parliament.
-Its purpose was creation if safe areas around abortion facilities, on a case-by-case basis, "to protect the safety and well-being, and respect the privacy and dignity, of women accessing abortion facilities and practitioners providing and assisting with abortion services".
+Its purpose was the creation of safe areas around abortion facilities, on a case-by-case basis, "to protect the safety and well-being, and respect the privacy and dignity, of women accessing abortion facilities and practitioners providing and assisting with abortion services".
 It passed its first parliamentary reading (100–15), and two more parliamentary readings, as well as transit through a parliamentary select committee that assessed submissions for and against its passage.

 On 16 March 2022, the Safe Areas Amendment Act passed into law by a margin of 108 to 12 votes.
 It received royal assent on 18 March.
 The Bill created safe spaces of no more than 150 metres around abortion providers.
 It also banned obstruction, filming in an intimidating manner, dissuading or protesting against those trying to access abortion services in those zones.